 Changing the password

 When a document is password-protected, you can change the password while the document is open.
-Go to File > Properties > General on the menu bar and click the Change Password button in the Properties dialog.
+Go to File > Properties > General on the Menu bar and click the Change Password button.
 This opens the Set Password dialog where you can enter a new password.

 Saving documents automatically

 LibreOffice can save files automatically as part of the AutoRecovery feature.
 Automatic saving, like manual saving, overwrites the last saved state of the file.

 To set up automatic file saving:

-Go to Tools > Options > Load/Save > General on the menu bar.
+Go to Tools > Options > Load/Save > General on the Menu bar.

 Select Save AutoRecovery information every and set the time interval.